Fos-R/Fos-R/README.md

 ## Binaries

-You can either download the last stable version from the [release page](https://gitlab.inria.fr/pirat-public/Fos-R/-/releases) or download the most recent binaries from the artifacts of the [CI/CD pipeline](https://gitlab.inria.fr/pirat-public/Fos-R/-/pipelines) (select the "build:archive" one).
+You can either download the last stable version from the [release page](https://gitlab.inria.fr/pirat-public/Fos-R/-/releases) or download the most recent binaries from the [CI/CD pipeline](https://pirat-public.gitlabpages.inria.fr/Fos-R/).

 ## Compiling from sources